-a.
-The Nevada System of Higher Education supports equal opportunity for minority owned, women-owned, and other small disadvantaged business concerns (MWDBE) to compete for contracts awarded by NSHE.
-NSHE also supports efforts to encourage local businesses to compete for NSHE contracts.
-In some situations, MWDBE and local business concerns may not have the depth or full capability to meet all the requirements of large contracts.
-Nevertheless, NSHE supports finding opportunities for such MWDBE and local business concerns to participate as subcontractors or Tier 2 suppliers in large contracts.

-To encourage prime contractors to provide this opportunity on prime contracts for the purchase of goods or services that exceed \$1,000,000, part of the bid evaluation may include the bidder's historical and anticipated commitment to Tier 2 MWDBE and local subcontractor/local supplier spending.
-In addition, bid documents and resulting contracts for the purchase of goods or services that exceed \$1,000,000 must, at a minimum, contain a requirement for the prime contractor/supplier to annually report expenditures with MWDBE business concerns, and to also annually report expenditures with local subcontractors.
+- a.
+The Nevada System of Higher Education supports equal opportunity for minority owned, women-owned, and other small disadvantaged business enterprises (MWDBE) to compete for contracts awarded by NSHE institutions.
+The NSHE also supports efforts to encourage local businesses to compete for NSHE contracts.
+In addition, the NSHE supports finding opportunities for such MWDBE and local business concerns to participate as subcontractors or Tier 2 suppliers in large contracts.
+A "tier 2 supplier" or subcontractor is a supplier who is contracted for goods or services with the prime contractor, and may include, but is not limited to MWDBE and local business enterprises. - b.
+Bid Evaluations for Prime Contractors.
+NSHE institutions shall require that bid documents and resulting prime contracts for the purchase of goods or services that exceed \$1,000,000 include the bidder's historical and anticipated commitment to Tier 2 MWDBE and local business enterprises, including but not limited to indication of certification as a minority or women owned business enterprise, and local subcontractor/local supplier spending.
+The bid documents and resulting contracts must contain a list of the Tier 2 businesses or suppliers, including any MWDBE or local business enterprises that will be given the opportunity to bid as subcontractors. - c.
+Annual Reporting by Prime Contractor.
+Bid documents and resulting contracts for the purchase of goods or services that exceed \$1,000,000 must, at a minimum, contain a requirement for the prime contractor/supplier to annually report expenditures with MWDBE business concerns, and to also annually report expenditures with local subcontractors.
 These annual reports pertain only to expenditures that are directly attributable to the NSHE prime contract.
-The annual report should contain the following information:

-- (1) The name, address, phone number, and type of each local, women-owned, minority and/or disadvantaged subcontractor (Tier 2 supplier or local subcontractor).
+This provision is not applicable to contracts for utilities or sponsored projects.
+The annual report should contain the following information for the most recently completed fiscal year: - (1) The name, city and state; type of each local, women-owned, minority and/or disadvantaged subcontractor (Tier 2 supplier or local subcontractor); and any certification awarded as a local, women-owned, minority or disadvantaged subcontractor, including the entity that awarded the certification.
 If a business concern meets more than one definition (e.g. local and women-owned, or minority and women owned), that should be identified; - (2) A description of the goods or services purchased; and - (3) The amount of expenditures with the subcontractor attributed to the prime contract for the 12 month period.

-Exceptions to this reporting requirement may be established by the Vice Chancellor of Administrative & Legal Affairs in situations where the contract is unlikely to generate Tier 2 or local subcontractor spending, or if there are legal impediments.
+Exceptions to this reporting requirement may be established by the Vice Chancellor of Finance in situations where the contract is unlikely to generate Tier 2 or local subcontractor spending, or if there are legal impediments.
 Institutions or business centers may adopt more detailed requirements and may also apply similar reporting requirements for contracts under \$1,000,000.
 Federal contracts and grants may also have more detailed requirements for MWDBE spending.